CelestineOverflow/BUL/lab-2/report.md

 * Try itout: Move the sensor and watch the screen.
 How do you know that your sensor is not yet perfectly calibrated?

-if the sensor drifts it means that the sensor is not yet perfectly calibrated.
+if the sensor drifts it means that the sensor is not yet perfectly calibrated as the continous integration of the gyroscope values and its inherent error will add up over time generating a drift.

 * Document your results with a screendump in your lab report.
 <figure>